 8. Take a train ride on the North Yorkshire Moors Historical Railway

 This heritage railway running from Pickering to Whitby is one of the most popular steam heritage lines in the UK.
-It is a not for profit charity and by traveling on the railway you are helping to preserve this wonderful train line and stock.
+It is a not for profit charity and by travelling on the railway you are helping to preserve this wonderful train line and stock.

-The 24 mile journey through the North Yorkshire countryside is an absolute treat for all the family.
+The 24-mile journey through the North Yorkshire countryside is an absolute treat for all the family.
 Book in advance to avoid disappointment.

 Read more | North Yorkshire Moors Railway